Guide

 Can I compare both before launching?

 Yes.
-Comparing both is a useful planning step because the resulting levels can change fee sensitivity.
+Comparing both is a useful planning step because the resulting levels can change fee sensitivity and exposure behavior.

 Risk disclaimer